6 Things Grooms MUST Do the Day of Their Wedding

 Want your wedding to go off without a hitch?
 Of course you do!
-Well, to keep everything running smoothly you’ll need to remember your essential duties.
+Well, to keep everything running smoothly you’ll need to remember your essential groom duties.
 From suiting up to sending love, there are a few things you’ll need to take charge of.
-Yes, your amazing bride-to-be probably took on a lot of the planning responsibilities leading up to your big day, but now it’s your turn to spread your wings and fly.
+Yes, your amazing bride-to-be probably took on a lot of the wedding planning responsibilities leading up to your big day, but now it’s your turn to spread your wings and fly.

 Here’s everything a groom must do on the day of their weddings.